🚀 Phase 3 ⭐ Most Anticipated Eli Lilly · Weekly injection

 Phase 2, Does it work?

-338 people tested it for a year.
-The 24.2% weight loss result made global headlines, the highest number ever recorded in a weight loss drug trial.
+338 people tested it for 48 weeks (TRIUMPH-1).
+The 24.2% weight loss result made global headlines, then Phase 3 TRIUMPH-4 topped it at 28.7%, the highest ever recorded in any obesity trial.

 2024, Now